 Click on the tabs below to view highlights and associated forms regarding your UCS benefits or download a digital copy of our UCS Plan Summary Booklet / UCS Retiree Plan Summary Booklet for a full overview of coverage.

 Click here to learn about the enhancements made to your benefits as a result of the most recent contract negotiations.
 Enhancements went into effect on 1/1/23.

-Vision Benefit(Unified Court System Part Time employees only receive the UCS Dental Plan)
+Vision Benefits* Unified Court System Part Time employees receive the UCS Dental Plan only.

 If you choose to get eyeglasses, there are select lenses and frames covered under the plan:

 Covered Lenses include, Single vision, Bifocal and Trifocal Lenses, Photogray Lenses (Glass), Blended Invisible Bifocals, Standard Progressive Addition Lenses, Premium Progressive Addition Lenses, and High Index Lenses.
 Scratch proofing is covered on plan lenses.

 The frame collection includes a large selection in multiple styles and is updated periodically.
 If you opt for a frame that is not part of the collection, you will be given a $150 allowance from the plan and you must pay the difference to the provider.If you choose to get contacts: